-- A. Each DEC, each FTC and each FPC will have assigned to it a member of the university's Human Resources Department who can be called upon by the committee to provide guidance and training to the committee members in complying with the terms of this Agreement, with other University policies and with applicable laws and regulations.
+- A. Each DEC, each FTC and each FPC will have assigned to it a member of the University's Human Resources Department who can be called upon by the committee to provide guidance and training to the committee members in complying with the terms of this Agreement, with other University policies and with applicable laws and regulations.
 The Human Resources Department representative will not participate in the deliberations of the committees and will not attend committee meetings unless requested by the committee. - B. The University will arrange training workshops for members of the DEC, the FTC and the FPC, to be held each year.
-The workshops will be conducted jointly by the Association and the Administration and shall include instruction by the Administration with regard to legal obligations and applicable duties under the Agreement and University policies including equity.
-A member who does not
+The workshops will be conducted jointly by the Association and the Administration and shall include instruction by the Administration with regard to legal obligations and applicable duties under the Agreement and University policies including the values of equity, diversity and inclusion.
+The Equity Advocate will complete additional EDI training delivered by the University.
+A member who does not attend a workshop will not be eligible, for the period until the next annual workshop, to be a member of the DEC, the FTC or the FPC unless the member who missed the workshop provides a reasonable explanation for their absence to their Chair/Director (or where it is the Chair/Director of the Department/School who is concerned, to the Dean) in which case training will be provided.